dspeterson/dory/doc/design.md

 ### Message Compression

 Kafka supports compression of individual message sets.
-To send a compressed message set, a producer such as Bruce is expected to encapsulate the compressed data inside a single message with a header field set to indicate the type of compression.
-Bruce allows compression to be configured on a per-topic basis.
+To send a compressed message set, a producer such as Dory is expected to encapsulate the compressed data inside a single message with a header field set to indicate the type of compression.
+Dory allows compression to be configured on a per-topic basis.
-Although Bruce was designed to support multiple compression types, only Snappy compression is currently implemented.
-Support for new compression types can easily be added with minimal changes to Bruce's core implementation.
+Although Dory was designed to support multiple compression types, only Snappy compression is currently implemented.
+Support for new compression types can easily be added with minimal changes to Dory's core implementation.

-Bruce may be configured to skip compression of message sets whose uncompressed sizes are below a certain limit, since compression of small amounts of data may not be worthwhile.
-Bruce may also be configured to compute the ratio of compressed to uncompressed message set size, and send an individual message set uncompressed if this ratio is above a certain limit.
+Dory may be configured to skip compression of message sets whose uncompressed sizes are below a certain limit, since compression of small amounts of data may not be worthwhile.
+Dory may also be configured to compute the ratio of compressed to uncompressed message set size, and send an individual message set uncompressed if this ratio is above a certain limit.
 This prevents the brokers from wasting CPU cycles dealing with message sets that compress poorly.
 The intended use case for this behavior is situations where most messages compress well enough for compression to be worthwhile, but there are occasional message sets that compress poorly.
-It is best to disable compression for topics that consistently compress poorly, so Bruce avoids wasting CPU cycles on useless compression attempts.
-Future work is to add compression statistics reporting to Bruce's web interface, so topics that compress poorly can easily be identified.
-An additional possibility is to make Bruce smart enough to learn through experience which topics compress well, although this may be more effort than it is worth.
+It is best to disable compression for topics that consistently compress poorly, so Dory avoids wasting CPU cycles on useless compression attempts.
+Future work is to add compression statistics reporting to Dory's web interface, so topics that compress poorly can easily be identified.
+An additional possibility is to make Dory smart enough to learn through experience which topics compress well, although this may be more effort than it is worth.

 Kafka places an upper bound on the size of a single message.
-To prevent this limit from being exceeded by a message that encapsulates a large compressed message set, Bruce limits the size of a produce request so that the uncompressed size of each individual message set it contains does not exceed the limit.
+To prevent this limit from being exceeded by a message that encapsulates a large compressed message set, Dory limits the size of a produce request so that the uncompressed size of each individual message set it contains does not exceed the limit.
 Although it's possible that the compressed size of a message set is within the limit while the uncompressed size exceeds it, basing enforcement of